 During the submission process, enter the email domains of all institutions with which you have an institutional conflict of interest.
 You have an institutional conflict of interest if you are currently employed or have been employed at this institution in the past three years, or you have extensively collaborated with this institution within the past three years.
 Authors are also required to identify all Program Committee members and Area Chairs with whom they have a conflict of interest.
 Examples of conflict of interest include: co-author in the last five years, advisor, student or colleague.

 The review process is single-blind (authors identities known to reviewers).
 Submissions will be evaluated on the basis of technical quality, novelty, potential impact, and clarity.

 DUAL SUBMISSION POLICY

 Papers submitted should report original work.
-ECML-PKDD 2018 will reject without review any paper that, at the date of April 12, 2018, is under review or has already been accepted for publication in a journal or another conference.
+ECML-PKDD 2018 will reject without review any paper that, at the date of April 17, 2018 (we have a 5-day withdrawal policy), is under review or has already been accepted for publication in a journal or another conference.
 Authors are also expected not to submit their papers elsewhere during the review period.
 The dual submissions policy applies during the following period: from April 12 to June 14, 2018.

 REPRODUCIBLE RESEARCH PAPERS